 Lip cancer is quite prevalent.
-UV rays from the sun are a primary cause, smoking, high alcohol consumption, or immune system issues additional factors.
+UV rays from the sun are a primary cause, smoking, high alcohol consumption, or immune system issues are additional factors.
 Whilst anyone can be affected by lip cancer, having fair skin and being older (more sun exposure) increase risk.

 Your lower lip is more likely to be affected, because of higher sun exposure.
 Squamous, or basal cell carcinoma are the most common skin cancers seen on the lips, although more malignant types are possible, along with spread to other areas.

 Established treatment, including specialist surgery, is available for more advanced lip cancers.
 Cure rates for early lesions on the lip are however close to 100%, seeking professional advice as soon as possible is an advantage.

 Consultation & Diagnosis

 Visiting a consultant dermatologist experienced in skin cancers is a logical route.
-Their knowledge is as essential as the latest diagnostic equipment, which we also ensure is available to our patients.
+Their knowledge is as essential as the latest diagnostic equipment, which we also ensure is available to patients.

 Examination under a dermoscope, a powerful hand help microscope can be valuable, confocal microscopy helps us see deeper.
 An advance which may eliminate the need for biopsies and where a lip cancer does require them, they will be taken with care.